 Having a heart condition can make it difficult to perform basic activities – and it can also make it incredibly hard to work.
 If you have been diagnosed with a cardiovascular impairment, you may be eligible for Social Security disability benefits.
 Our law firm can help you put together the appropriate evidence and file a disability claim for your heart condition.
 If your application has been denied, we can guide you through the appeals process.

 Based in Cherry Hill, Bross & Frankel represents people with disabilities throughout New Jersey and Pennsylvania as they seek disability benefits.
-We have decades of experience with Social Security disability, from initial applications to filing appeals.
+We have decades of experience with Social Security disability, from initial applications to filing appeals, to filing for disability while working.
 To learn more or to schedule a claim review with a New Jersey Social Security disability attorney, give us a call at 866-311-3786 or fill out our online contact form.

 Can I Still Get Disability for My Heart Condition If It Was Caused By My Lifestyle?